Thousands overwhelm New York's Union Square for streamer giveaway, tossing chairs and pounding cars

 “That was a little bit scary, especially when people started running.”

-Police, some with batons, used metal barricades to push the crowd back and loudspeakers to issue a warning: “This gathering is unlawful.
-You are ordered to disperse.”
+Police, some with batons, used metal barricades to push the crowd back and loudspeakers to repeatedly declare the gathering unlawful and order people to disperse.

+“Listen, we’re not against young people having a good time, we’re not against young people gathering,” Maddrey said.
+“But it can’t be to this level where it’s dangerous.
+A lot of people got hurt today.”

-Associated Press writers Brooke Lansdale, Mallika Sen, Deepti Hajela, Mallika Sen and Karen Matthews contributed to this report.
+Associated Press writers Brooke Lansdale, Mallika Sen, Deepti Hajela and Karen Matthews contributed to this report.

 Credit: AP